 The characteristics of classical liberals listed above sometimes are misconstrued.
 When classical liberals advocate for capitalism, we are arguing for true, laisezz-faire capitalism.
 True, laisezz-faire capitalism wouldn’t allow for bailouts, subsidies, tax cuts, or any other policy that favors corporations at the expense of everyone else — other corporations not privy to the privileges, smaller businesses, and the consumers.

 Being pro-capitalist and pro-corporation are not the same thing.
-We don’t fight corporate greed by redistribution policies, such as progressive taxation; rather, we tend to focus on the ‘rules of the game,’ to ensure that no entity or person can enjoy any rent-seeking type of policy — ranging from pork-barreling, log-rolling, and others.
+We don’t fight corporate greed by redistribution policies, such as progressive taxation; rather, we tend to focus on the ‘rules of the game,’ to ensure that no entity or person can enjoy any rent-seeking type of policy — ranging from pork-barreling, log-rolling, re-extraction, and others.

 We are for the environment – we just don’t believe in Pigouvian-type taxation to reduce pollution.